Product structures in Floer theory for Lagrangian cobordisms: An -structure

 by

 where as always the $\bs{\delta}_i$'s are words of Reeb chords of $\La_i^-$, and again the term $\ep^-$ should be replaced by $\prod \ep_i^-(\bs{\delta}_i)$.

-In order to show the $A_\infty$-functor relation, we study degeneration of curves in the moduli space $\cM^1(\gamma^+;\bs{\delta}_1,a_1,\dots,\bs{\delta}_d,a_d,\bs{\delta}_{d+1})$.
-An index-$1$ curve in such a moduli space can break into: \begin{enumerate} \item a pseudo-holomorphic building of height $0|1|0$ such that the central level contains two index $0$ curves which have a common asymptotic at an intersection point.
-These buildings contribute thus to \item a pseudo-holomorphic building of height $1|1|0$ with possibly several index $0$ curves in the central level and one index $1$ banana in the bottom level (for index reasons, this level can not contain any other non trivial curve).
-These buildings contribute to \item a pseudo-holomorphic building of height $0|1|1$ with again possibly several index-$0$ disks in the central level and one index-$1$ curve in the top level.
+In order to show the $A_\infty$-functor relation, we study degeneration of curves in the moduli space $\cM^1(\gamma^+;\bs{\delta}_1,a_1,\dots,\bs{\delta}_k,a_k,\bs{\delta}_{k+1})$.
+A family of curves in such a moduli space can break into: \begin{enumerate} \item a pseudo-holomorphic building of height $0|1|0$ such that the middle level contains two index-$0$ curves which have a common asymptotic at an intersection point.
+These buildings contribute thus to \item a pseudo-holomorphic building of height $1|1|0$ with possibly several index-$0$ curves in the middle level and one index-$1$ banana in the bottom level (for index reasons, this level can not contain any other non trivial curve).
+These buildings contribute to \item a pseudo-holomorphic building of height $0|1|1$ with again possibly several index-$0$ disks in the middle level and one index-$1$ curve in the top level.
 These buildings contribute to \end{enumerate} As boundary of a 1-dimensional manifold, the sum of all these contributions gives $0$ modulo 2, and this implies the relation \eqref{foncteur}.